pdrcaruso/DigitalOverloadResources/README.md

-# InnovationSummit2025
+# Digital Overload Resources
-Resources for learning more about topics discussed in the talk 'Less chaos, more impact: a people-first perspective on innovation and technology'
+Resources for learning more about topics discussed in the talk 'Digital Overload: Reclaiming Focus in an Always-On World'

 Cal Newport - https://calnewport.com/